barv123/content-based-movie-recommender/README.md

 4. 101 Dalmatians
 5. Air Bud

-This provides both a controlled mathematical example and evidence that normalization can change ranking behavior in the real catalog.
+This provides both a controlled mathematical example and evidence that normalization changes ranking behavior in the real catalog.

 ---

-# 9. Popularity, Head and Long Tail
+# 10. Popularity, Head and Long Tail

 To analyze catalog discovery, movie popularity is measured by the number of ratings in `u.data`.

-For this project an explicit operational definition is used:
+For this project an explicit operational definition is used.

 ### Head / popular

-Top **20%** of movies ranked by rating count.
+Top **20%** of movies ranked by rating count:

 ```text
 337 movies